GoFetchDeliveries/api/README.md

 ## Errors

-Error are reported with a non-2xx status code and contains a single `error` attribute with a text description:
+Error are reported with a non-2xx status code and contain a single `error` attribute with a text description:

 ```JSON
 {"error": "You need to sign in or sign up before continuing."}